UFO In Sheffield Wasn’t The Only Visitor Spotted These Past Two Weeks

 Do you think the government is hiding the existence of extraterrestrial life from the public?
 Do you believe real aliens were the cause of any of these incidents?

-[Featured Image by NASA Goddard Space Flight Center| Flickr | Cropped and Resized | CC by 2.0]
+[Featured Image by NASA Goddard Space Flight Center| Flickr | Cropped and Resized | CC BY 2.0]